HabanaAI/Model-References/PyTorch/computer_vision/classification/torchvision/README.md

 **Note**: Inference on ResNet50 and ResNeXt101 32x4d models are currently enabled only on **Gaudi2**.

 ## Setup
 Please follow the instructions provided in the [Gaudi Installation Guide](https://docs.habana.ai/en/latest/Installation_Guide/index.html) to set up the environment including the `$PYTHON` environment variable.
+To achieve the best performance, please follow the methods outlined in the [Optimizing Training Platform guide](https://docs.habana.ai/en/latest/PyTorch/Model_Optimization_PyTorch/Optimization_in_Training_Platform.html).
-The guide will walk you through the process of setting up your system to run the model on Gaudi.
+The guides will walk you through the process of setting up your system to run the model on Gaudi.

 ### Clone Habana Model-References